 Every camp is unique in its schedule and activities.
-The younger campers, ie: day camp and juniors, run a highly structured program with the cabins moving through the day together.
-As campers advance in age through the Bair Lake Camp program, increased opportunity for individual choice is available while all activities and participation in meals are required.
-See each individual camp for sample schedule.
+Younger age camps, i.e. Day Camp and Junior’s, run a highly structured program with the cabins moving through the day together as a group.
+As campers advance in age they have increased opportunity for individual choice while participation in some activities and meals are required.
+See our website (blbc.com) for sample schedules.

 Is a camper allowed to drive to camp themselves?

-The CEO is Bob Tissot.
-Bob has his MA in Counseling and was employed as a Teacher/Counselor at St. Johns High School for a period of sixteen years.
-Prior to coming to Bair Lake twenty-nine years ago, he had already given ten years to the camp as a volunteer.
-Each week is directed by volunteers giving a unique flavor to each week.
-We are pleased to say they all have a long history with Bair Lake, are highly qualified to work with children and have a real desire to see your child grow and thrive at Bair Lake Bible Camp.
+Each camp week is directed by volunteers giving a unique flavor to each week.
+We are pleased to say they all have a long history with Bair Lake, are highly qualified to work with children, and have a real desire to see your child grow and thrive at Bair Lake Bible Camp.